Alternative Work Schedules

 Telework affects conditions of employment, and agencies must consult and negotiate with unions, as appropriate.

 Individual agency practices vary.
 Most teleworking employees work away from their principal site on a predetermined schedule several days a month, spending most of their time at the regular site to improve communication, minimize isolation, and use facilities not readily available offsite.
-In addition, employees may telework on a situational basis, such as when working on a certain project, on days with high heat and humidity, when weather or other conditions hamper commuting to the regular worksite (see Severe Weather Policy, below), or in flu emergencies (see Pandemic Flu, below).
+In addition, employees may telework on a situational basis, such as when working on a certain project, when severe weather or other conditions hamper commuting to the regular worksite or make working there unsafe (see Severe Weather and Other Emergencies, below), or in flu emergencies (see Pandemic Flu, below).

 However, any employee who wishes to telework, regardless of which type, must first complete a telework training program provided by the agency and must enter into a written agreement with his/her supervisor.
 Supervisors and managers of teleworking employees must also complete telework training prior to entering into the agreement.
 The agreements typically cover issues including the schedule, the location, the equipment to be used and who will provide it, safety standards, information security policies, and expectations for working in severe weather or other emergency situations.
 They are to be updated as circumstances change.